 Our data show that 41 states show the potential for double-digit percentage increases in achievement without necessarily spending additional funds.
 Such growth in student learning will not come without significant reform since the programs and policies that cause low productivity are often systemic.
 But at a time of sagging revenues and pending budget cuts, these results should inspire states and districts to tackle productivity head-on and consider reforms that boost achievement without incurring significant costs.
 (See Table A2)

-Low productivity is costing the nation’s school system as much as $175 billion a year
+Low productivity is costing the nation’s school system billions of dollars each year.

 After adjusting for variables outside a district’s control, districts with below average productivity spent over $950 more per student than did above-average districts.
-This estimated loss in capacity equals about 1 percent of the nation’s growth domestic product.
+This estimated loss in capacity is substantial.*

 To be sure, inefficient districts are not necessarily “wasting” the lost capacity.
 Our approach cannot account for all the factors outside of a district’s control, and the extra money spent by some districts might be supporting outcomes beyond the scope of this study.
 But at the same time, our estimate might also be low since it does not cover the cost of poorly prepared students entering college and the workforce.
 Far more research needs to be done in this area in order to better understand the scope of the productivity problem.